Vietnam Veterans & Veterans Motorcycle Club

 During the 1970's a small brotherhood of returned Vietnam Veterans rode and drank at local watering holes in and around Sydney, NSW.
 After the release of the movie Stone in 1974 the Club unofficially commenced in 1978 as the Vietnam Veterans Motorcycle Club (VVMCC) Australia, a 'lead on' from the movie Stone; however, it was impermanent.

 Note: Sandy owned and was riding a Triumph before it was stolen.
 After The Long Arm series finished, Sandy was able to purchase a new bike; however, there was a three month wait for a Triumph Trident.
 The dominant MC's President and SGT were both riding a Honda 750 four-cylinder roaster... 'blowing everyone away', so Sandy purchased one and 'ruled the street's', with one of the Hondas 750 accessorised with clipon's, dunstall fairings, tank and accessories.
 While riding these bikes Sandy had the idea about the Kawasaki Z900.
-During the development of the film, Sandy approached various motorcycle manufactures seeking assistance for the movie i.e. BMW and Harley Davidson; however, even though Kawasaki thought that supplying a fleet of customised Z900s for the film was 'risking the image', Kawasaki was able to provide 16 brand new bikes free of charge with Homebush Fibreglass of Sydney making the bikini fairings and with the assistance from custom paint artist Dave Hart of M & F Choppers, it solidified the concept of what the Grave Diggers MC would ride, while Sydney resident and former International Six Day Trial gold medal winning motorcyclist Victor Hoffman worked hard to maintain the 16 bikes during the filming.
+During the development of the film, Sandy approached various motorcycle manufactures seeking assistance for the movie i.e. Triumph, BMW and Harley Davidson; however, even though Kawasaki thought that supplying a fleet of customised Z900s for the film was 'risking the image', Kawasaki was able to provide 16 brand new bikes free of charge with Homebush Fibreglass of Sydney making the bikini fairings, Matthew-Haritos investing to the 30 eldorado helmets and with the assistance from custom paint artist Dave Hart of M & F Choppers, it solidified the concept of what the Grave Diggers MC would ride, while Sydney resident and former International Six Day Trial gold medal winning motorcyclist Victor Hoffman worked hard to maintain the 16 bikes during the filming.
+Sandy stated 'if you loan me 16 brand new motorcycles, I will make a 90 minute Kawasaki commercial'.
+It took Dave Hart in a Redfern garage two weeks to personalise the paintwork on each of the 16 brand new Z900s and helmets that were delivered to him, two at a time, brand new in crates.
+At the completion of the movie the bikes were returned to Kawasaki for auction, except for the 'Undertakers' and 'Pinball's'.
+The art director Tim Storrier also kept a bike.
+For the Stone 25th Anniversary Run in 1998, BMW donated 6 R1200C's with the paintwork from the original bikes replicated onto tanks and fairings by Dave Hart.

 Stone featured 36 different characters, 14 of which were female, with 8 of the cast members receiving advanced tuition at the Willoughby District Motorcycle Club Training School at Seven Hills.
 Two top motorcycle races also agreed to support production - motor cross racer Brian Martin and road racer Garry Thomas.